 Process Technology is used to control and monitor many different industrial, manufacturing, and plant processes to reach their products and services.
 Process Technicians are employed to make sure the processes run efficiently and safely to achieve company quality, quantity, health, and environmental standards.

 These companies must operate effectively to supply you and me with products we need every day such as cars, food, power, clothing, clean air, beverages, and much more.
-To ensure the proper functioning and minimize downtime, technicians troubleshoot process abnormalities, equipment malfunctions, and device irregularities.
+To ensure proper functioning and minimize downtime, technicians troubleshoot process abnormalities, equipment malfunctions, and device irregularities.

 Many Industries Use Process Technology

 Process technology is universal in its concept and application on a worldwide basis.
-American business and industry, especially manufacturing, is constantly trying to find new ways to produce or process materials more effectively to keep quality up and prices down.
+American business and industry, especially manufacturing, are constantly trying to find new ways to produce or process materials more effectively to keep quality up and prices down.

 These industries are not unique to the U.S. economy but are the most common ones.

 Natural Gas Paper and Pulp Petroleum Metals

 Power Textiles Waster-water Water Treatment